-Midfield CDN\$150 Million (US\$144.94 Million) Revolving Credit Facility
+Midfield CDN\$150 Million (US\$148.26 Million) Revolving Credit Facility

-One of our subsidiaries, Midfield Supply ULC, is the borrower under a CDN\$150 million (US\$144.94 million) revolving credit facility (the "Midfield Revolving Credit Facility") with Bank of America, N.A. and certain other lenders from time to time parties thereto.
+One of our subsidiaries, Midfield Supply ULC, is the borrower under a CDN\$150 million (US\$148.26 million) revolving credit facility (the "Midfield Revolving Credit Facility") with Bank of America, N.A. and certain other lenders from time to time parties thereto.
 Proceeds from this facility may be used by Midfield for working capital and other general corporate purposes.
-As of September 25, 2008, US\$70.9 million of borrowings were outstanding and US\$49.2 million were available under the Midfield Revolving Credit Facility.
-The facility provides for the extension of up to CDN\$150 million (US\$144.94 million) in revolving loans, subject to adjustments based on the borrowing base and less the aggregate letters of credit outstanding under the facility.
-Letters of credit may be issued under the facility subject to certain conditions, including a CDN\$10 million (US\$9.66 million) sub-limit.
+As of June 26, 2008, US\$51.7 million of borrowings were outstanding and US\$51.6 million were available under the Midfield Revolving Credit Facility.
+The facility provides for the extension of up to CDN\$150 million (US\$148.26 million) in revolving loans, subject to adjustments based on the borrowing base and less the aggregate letters of credit outstanding under the facility.
+Letters of credit may be issued under the facility subject to certain conditions, including a CDN\$10 million (US\$9.88 million) sub-limit.
 The revolving loans have a maturity date of November 2, 2010.
 All letters of credit issued under the facility must expire at least 20 business days prior to November 2, 2010.

 Interest Rate and Fees.
-The revolving loans bear interest at a rate equal to either (i) the Canadian prime rate, plus (a) 0.25% if the "average daily availability" (as defined in the loan and security agreement for the facility) for the previous fiscal quarter was less than CDN\$30 million (US\$28.99 million) or (b) 0.00% if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$30 million (US\$28.99 million), or, at the borrower's option, (ii) the rate of interest per annum equal to the rates applicable to Canadian Dollar Bankers' Acceptances having a comparable term as the proposed loan displayed on the "CDOR Page" of Reuter Monitor Money Rates Service, plus (a) 1.75% if the average daily availability for the previous fiscal quarter was less than CDN\$30 million (US\$28.99 million), (b) 1.50% if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$30 million (US\$28.99 million) but less than CDN\$60 million (US\$57.98 million), or (c) 1.25% if the if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$60 million (US\$57.98 million).
+The revolving loans bear interest at a rate equal to either (i) the Canadian prime rate, plus (a) 0.25% if the "average daily availability" (as defined in the loan and security agreement for the facility) for the previous fiscal quarter was less than CDN\$30 million (US\$29.65 million) or (b) 0.00% if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$30 million (US\$29.65 million), or, at the borrower's option, (ii) the rate of interest per annum equal to the rates applicable to Canadian Dollar Bankers' Acceptances having a comparable term as the proposed loan displayed on the "CDOR Page" of Reuter Monitor Money Rates Service, plus (a) 1.75% if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$30 million (US\$29.65 million), (b) 1.50% if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$30 million (US\$29.65 million), but less than CDN\$60 million (US\$59.3 million), or (c) 1.25% if the if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$30 million (US\$29.65 million) but less than CDN\$60 million (US\$59.3 million), or (c) 1.25% if the if the average daily availability for the previous fiscal quarter was greater than or equal to CDN\$60 million (US\$59.3 million).